Shahnwaz-Alam/my-project/README.md

 # my-project
-creat  projects using html css and java script
+creat  projects using html css and java script.